ve345/CS193HW1/README.md

 ## When will I know that I am done?

 You will be finished with the assignment when you have a functional **SINGLE COMMAND** for each of the 12 tasks.
 In order to test your commands, run `./grader.sh` in terminal.
 This program will let you know which command is not functionally properly.
 Please note that the grade you recieve with the `grader.sh` is not your guarenteed grade on homework 2.
 Your TA will still go through your commands to ensure that you only use a single command for each of the tasks.

-## How do I reset my ORIGIN directory?

-Simply run `./clean.sh`.
-This will reset your `ORIGIN` directory without deleting your answers in `answers.sh`.
-It is like nothing ever happened!

-## NEED HELP?

-Take a look at the **Terminal_Guide.md** file in the repository.
-This document reviews the content found in lecture.
-Everything you need to complete this assignment can be found there.

-Try different things out by typing out commands in terminal.
-It is okay to mess up.
-Simply run `./clean.sh` to revert any changes.
-The best way to learn is to experiment!

-If you need extra help, ask a TA, ask on Piazza, or Google around.  **DO NOT COPY DIRECTLY FROM ANOTHER STUDENT**

 ## Getting Start

 1. Open a terminal window

-   * Windows: Use Windows Subsystem for Linux (might need some configuration) or Git Bash
+   - Windows: Use Windows Subsystem for Linux (might need some configuration) or Git Bash

-   * Mac & Linux: Just open terminal
+   - Mac & Linux: Just open terminal

-   * If you are having issues, it might just be easier to use a lab machine in Lawson or Haas
+   - If you are having issues, it might just be easier to use a lab machine in Lawson or Haas

 2. Click the green "Clone or download" button on this GitHub repository and copy the URL.

 3. In terminal, run `git clone URL`, replacing URL with what you copied in step 2.
 (It will ask for GitHub credentials)

 4. You are ready to go!